fabianackle/ONT-DMS/README.md

-# NestLink-pipeline
+# ONT-DMS

-NestLink-pipeline is a Nextflow pipeline for processing barcoded protein variant libraries and [NestLink libraries](https://www.nature.com/articles/s41592-019-0389-8) sequenced by nanopore sequencing.
+ONT-DMS is a Nextflow pipeline for processing barcoded protein variant libraries and [NestLink libraries](https://www.nature.com/articles/s41592-019-0389-8) sequenced by nanopore sequencing.
 Reads are binned according to their barcodes or flycodes (UMIs).
 Accurate consensus sequences are calculated using Dorado polish.
 Finally, variants are called with the pipeline, linking barcodes or flycodes with their respective protein variants.